Elder abuse affects many older Western Australians and may involve financial, social, physical, sexual, psychological, and emotional abuse.

 World Elder Abuse Awareness Day

-World Elder Abuse Awareness Day is commemorated on 15 June each year.
-It’s the one day of the year when all people are encouraged to make a united stand against all forms of abuse against older people in our community.
+World Elder Abuse Awareness Day (WEAAD) is commemorated on 15 June each year.
+On this day people are encouraged to make a united stand against all forms of abuse against older people in our global communities.

 In addition to our commitment to reduce elder abuse in Western Australia through the Elder Abuse Strategy, Communities works in partnership with key stakeholders each year to recognise and promote WEAAD as well as encouraging people to wear purple (the symbolic colour of WEAAD) to show their support.

 Communities has collaborated with our partners funded to deliver elder abuse services (Advocare, Council on the Ageing Western Australia (COTA WA), Legal Aid WA, Northern Suburbs Community Legal Centre (NSCLC)) and Bankwest to recognise WEAAD and facilitate a range of community service sector initiatives to help raise awareness of elder abuse.
 Some key initiatives include: